Chicago Southland Cuisine: Pizza, Farm-to-Table, Chicago Style Hot Dogs, Sweet Treats and more.

 Rock n Roll McDonald's

-Rock out with your Big Mac at a unique Rock and Roll McDonald Diner in Olympia Fields.
+Rock out with your Big Mac at a unique Rock n Roll McDonald Diner in Olympia Fields.
 They have a set schedule of bands throughout the week and most Wednesdays you can hear Steve Lydell singing a variety of music from the 1950s to the 1970s.
 Country music with your fries on Thursday will make you kick your boots.
 Sing your best impression of, “I’m Lovin’ It” on Friday night when a DJ hosts karaoke fun.
 They just recently started offering table service with a hostess on Saturdays and Sundays from 9AM-1PM.
 The most popular menu item is the new Strawberry Hotcakes, which is rare to the area and is a platter of hotcakes with strawberries, cherries and whip cream.
 Saturday night has a variety of entertainers, which are updated in the store each month.
 Take a picture with the Elvis statue to complete your fun trip to McDonald’s.
 The music and food will certainly make this a Happy Meal!

 It’s been said by the Travel-Supreme-Beings-That-Be, when you’re on vacation, calories don’t count and it’s OK to eat SWEETS.
 So it’s completely fine to indulge in Chicago Southland sweets, since you’re traveling.
 All things in life should be as fabulous as the delicious treats from Fabulously Sweet Creations in Markham.
 Choose from Chocolate Covered Marshmallow Pops, Gourmet Apples, Cake Pops, Popcorn Favors and more to fix any craving.
 If you’re searching for sweet gifts, they make custom-made chocolate covered Oreos or visit their Chocolate Printing Boutique where they can put full color, edible photos, logos and text onto milk and dark chocolates or Belgian Truffles.
 Maybe fix the craving with a delicious frozen treat or shake at Culvers or Sonic Drive-In with various locations throughout Chicago Southland.
-Andy’s Frozen Custard in Burbank and Oak Lawn make custard fresh every single hour.
+Andy’s Frozen Custard in Burbank and make custard fresh every single hour.
 Since they’re open all year round, you can grab Strawberry Shortcake Custard in the spring or you’ll love the Cookie Casanova in the winter.
 Life is short, eat dessert first!
 And that’s just for starters…

 Additional Sweet Spots: